Bobingen: Public safety

-The rescue station of the Bavarian Red Cross is located at the Krumbacher Straße 4A in Bobingen.
+Since May 2022, the rescue station of the Bavarian Red Cross is located directly at the hospital of Bobingen.

-Here a rescue ambulance and a patient transport ambulance are stationed.
+Here, a rescue ambulance and a patient transport ambulance are stationed.
 There is no fixed area of responsibility for the rescue service.
 The Public-safety answering point (PSAP) of Augsburg is responsible for alerting the rescue service.
 The PSAP is always alerting the closest rescue vehicle to an emergency.
 Administrative borders like counties etc. do not matter here.
 The area of operation is about the south of Augsburg County and the town of Augsburg itself.